L'Amour (film): Production

 Warhol superstars Jane Forth, Donna Jordan, Jay Johnson, and Corey Tippin were among illustrator Antonio Lopez's entourage and modeling in Paris by the summer of 1970.
 Forth was writing about their mischief to Warhol.
 The "really naughty" life they had been leading there served as the inspiration for the movie L'Amour.

-L'Amour was filmed in one month in Paris in September 1970.
+L'Amour was filmed in one month in Paris from October to November 1970.
 Warhol financed the film and it was directed by Paul Morrissey, but Warhol was given credit as a co-director by the designers of the film's advertising.
 Warhol turned over his cameraman duties to his boyfriend Jed Johnson, who had primarily been an editor.
 Warhol spent most of his time during the production antique shopping with fashion designer Yves Saint Laurent who would regularly visit the set.

 During the production, the actors were evicted from three hotels.
 Fashion designer Karl Lagerfeld, who appears in the film, lent Warhol and his entourage his apartment as a set and another apartment was borrowed from a friend of Brigid Berlin's.
 "I guess we went over there because we had a lot of apartments," said director Paul Morrissey.
 "That's the most important ingredient.
 We had run out of New York apartments," he added.

 In a panel discussion following a screening of the film in 1972, Warhol said, "'We're now up to 1955 in moviemaking.' in explaining that he included shots of historical Paris sites as a continuity device since the film lacked a script and was improvise day-by-day."

 Two of the working titles for the film were Gold Diggers '71 and Les Pissoirs de Paris.